ethan-mcnamara/library-database/table_schemas.md

  - This record will only grow, and may be expunged when necessary

 `Public_Info_Users(user_id, card_barcode, last_name, first_name, phone_number, email)`
- - Meant for use by libry staff who do not need access to all of the user's PII
+ - Meant for use by library staff who do not need access to all of the user's personally identifiable information (PII)
  - Could be used to create mailing lists or library alerts

 `Fined_Users(user_id, card_barcode, last_name, first_name, phone_number, email, fines_owed[derived])`